 Marking and feedback policies

-You don't need a marking or feedback policy
+There's no requirement for a marking or feedback policy

 However, most schools do have one to make sure there's consistency across the school.

 - Aims and principles of marking and feedback

 - Guidance for different departments or Key Stages